limabeans/mem/README.md

 I am a BLDer, inspired by the ideas of <i>deliberative practice</i>, which lead me to create this.

-To see what it's looking like, download and double-click <code>mem.jar</code> in the home directory.
-This is simply the latest JAR file that I built, and I cannot guarantee it is the most up-to-date version.
-Instead, I recommend building the app yourself.
+To see what it's looking like, download and double-click <code>mem.jar</code>. <b>This is simply the latest JAR file that I built, and I cannot guarantee it is the most up-to-date version.
+Instead, I recommend building the app yourself.</b>

 <b>Here's how build/run/test/contribute:</b>